 For the best hiking weather, open roads, and fall colors visit Yosemite in the beginning of November!

 Good to know: While November is very quiet in Yosemite, Thanksgiving week is very busy and accommodations are usually fully booked.
 If you’re planning to visit Yosemite for Thanksgiving, make sure to reserve your stay well in advance.
-There are some beautiful cabins in Yosemite West – one of the best places to stay this time of the year.
+There are some nice accommodations in Yosemite Valley – one of the best places to stay.

 So, this is our selection with suggestions for some great National Parks to visit in late fall.
 I hope that you found some new ideas for where to go in November!